mrtan-official/MT-App-store/README.md

 ## 🧠 About MT App Store

-MT App Store is a curated collection of custom Android apps developed and maintained by **Mr. Tan** and contributors from the Death Cyber Army.
+MT App Store is a curated collection of custom Android apps  repository  by **Mr. Tan** and contributors from the Death Cyber Army.
-Whether you're a power user or just love cool tools — this is your go-to repo!

-## ⚠️ Notice
+where you can find and download various 3rd party APKs in one place.
+No more searching multiple sites—just grab your favorite APKs from here!

+*⚠️ Disclaimer:*

-These apps are not hosted on the Google Play Store due to:
+- Some apps here are not available on Google Play due to privacy, root access, or special features.

-- Privacy or root access usage
-- Pen-testing or hacking features
-- Play Store policy restrictions
+- Always scan APKs before installing and enable Install from Unknown Sources on your device.

+---
+How to Download:*

+-Click any APK file name & press **CTRL+SHIFT+S** to start downloading.
+-If you are android user Click APK file and

 Install at your own risk.
 Always scan APKs before use and enable `Install from Unknown Sources` from Android settings.